 When growing eggplants in the garden, it isn’t uncommon to have issues now and then.
 One of these may include phomopsis blight.
 What is phomopsis blight of eggplant?
-Eggplant leaf spot and fruit rot, caused by the fungus Phomopsis vexans, is a destructive fungal disease that affects primarily fruit, stems and leaves.
+Eggplant leaf spot and fruit rot, caused by the fungus Phomopsis vexans, is a destructive fungal disease that affects primarily fruit, stems, and leaves.
 Left uncontrolled, phomopsis blight in eggplants can cause the fruit to rot and become inedible.
 Read on for more information about blight in eggplants.

 Symptoms of Eggplant Phomopsis Blight

 On seedlings, phomopsis blight of eggplant causes dark brown lesions, just above the soil line.
-As the disease develops, the lesions turn gray and the stems eventually collapse and the plant dies.
+As the disease develops, the lesions turn gray, and the stems eventually collapse and the plant dies.

 Blight in eggplants on established plants is evidenced by gray or brown, oval or round spots on the leaves and stems.
-The center of the spots lighten in color, and you can see circles of small black, pimple-like dots that are actually the fruiting bodies, or spores.
+The center of the spots lightens in color, and you can see circles of small black, pimple-like dots that are actually the fruiting bodies, or spores.

 On fruit, phomopsis blight of eggplant begins with pale, sunken spots that may eventually take over the entire fruit.
-Tiny black spots are visible in abundance.
+Tiny, black spots are visible in abundance.

 Causes of Eggplant Leaf Spot and Fruit Rot

 The tiny black spores of phomopsis blight live in the soil and spread quickly by rain splashing and overhead irrigation.
 Phomopsis also spreads easily on contaminated equipment.
 The disease is particularly favored by hot, damp weather conditions.
-Optimum temperatures for spread of disease is 84 to 90 F. (29-32 C.).
+Optimum temperatures for spread of disease is 84 to 90 degrees F. (29-32 C.).